A generalization of Alperin fusion theorem and its applications: Applications

 Next we obtain that $C_{G}(V)=O_p(G)$ as $O_p(\overline G)=1$.
 Set $D=Out_P(Q)$.
 We have that $D\cap O_p(G)=1$ and $D>1$ is strongly closed in a Sylow $p$-subgroup of $G$ by Proposition \ref{prop charac. of essentails}, and so we see that $|D|=p$, and the image of $D$, $\overline D$, is a Sylow $p$-subgroup of $SL(2,p)$.

 Thus, $S=O_p(G)D$ is a Sylow $p$-subgroup of $G$.
-There exists a cyclic subgroup $\overline U$ of order $p-1$ normalizing $\overline D$.
+There exists a cyclic subgroup $\overline U$ of $SL(2,p)$ of order $p-1$ normalizing $\overline D$.
 It follows that $U$ also normalizes $S$.
 Note that $D$ is strongly closed in $S$ with respect to $G$.
 Hence, we get that $U$ also normalizes $D$.
-Next we see that $U$ can be chosen of order $p-1$.
+Next we observe that $U$ can be chosen of order $p-1$.

 Note that $[\overline U, \overline D]\neq 1$, since otherwise we have $ SL(2,p)$ is $p$-nilpotent by Burnside $p$-nilpotency theorem, which is impossible as $p\geq 5$.
 Thus, $[U,D]\neq 1$, and so there exists $Q\in Syl_q(U)$ such that $[Q,D]\neq 1$.
 Hence, we get that there exists $\langle \alpha \rangle \leq Aut_{\E}(Q)$ of order $q^k$ such that $\langle \alpha \rangle$ normalizes $Aut_{P}(Q)$ and $[Aut_{P}(Q),\alpha]\nleq Inn(Q)$.